Jason-Goon/agileinc/README.md

 ## Getting Started

-To experience the eSimeRkkI Animation Cards website, visit the live version hosted on GitHub Pages at https://agileinc.pages.dev/
+To experience the eSimeRkkI Animation Cards website, visit the live version hosted on Cloudflare Pages at https://agileinc.pages.dev/

 # eSimeRkkI Animaatiokorttien Verkkosivusto